Comparative-Pathology/GCA-Models/EdinGCA_3D_00060/README.md

 This folder contains the 3D model EdinGCA_3D_00060, version 1.7.

 This is a model of the large intestine and the ileum of the small intestine.
-The model is derived from a patient CT image in which neither contrast agent or inflation was used.
+The model is derived from a human CT image in which neither contrast agent or inflation was used.

 The model is comprised of the following files and folders: